GODCHINMAY/Sentinal-A.I.d/README.md

-# 🚁 Sentinel-AId - README
+# 🚁 Sentinel-AId
+(Submitting for Safety & Emergency Management category) (Submitting for Best Use of AI powered by Reach Capital & Best Domain Name from GoDaddy Registry)

 ## 📜 Table of Contents
 1. [🌍 Mission](#-mission)